 What if I don’t get accepted right away?

 So now you know everything you need to declare yourself as a competitive major.
 But what happens if you are still unable to meet the requirements when you apply to CSU?
-Don’t feel discouraged, there’s still hope.
-You’re most definitely not the first person this has happened to.
+You’re definitely not the first person this has happened to.
 As a transfer student, I first came to CSU hoping to pursue a business major, but was unable to meet the requirements.
 At first I was upset, but then decided to take a variety of classes to see if there was a new path for me.
 While taking classes I found that I had a passion for journalism.
 I met with professors and students in that major and found myself meeting the requirements needed to declare it for the next semester.
 Here are some tips that helped me as I went through the process:

 #1.
 On your application, be sure to list a second-interest major along with your preferred major.